kanom008/Kanom008/README.md

 Here are some ideas to get you started:

 - ⚙️ se - rmutl
-- 🎤sing a song
+- 🎤 sing a song
 - 🏡 Nan Thailand
 - 👧🏻 Chayanit Suthathat
-- 💬 Ask me about cat
+- 🐈 Hoshi boi
 - 🧁 24 june 2008
 - 🎓 Pua school
 - 🍽️ Enjoy eating
+-